Now, I think Gloria Allred has shown up for her press conference.

 Nobody can do anything right except me today.

-Play claims.
+Play 18.

 This country faces huge, huge challenges.

-And you know, frankly, watching a morning show like this one, where first we're talking about Herman Cain allegations, and then we're showing a YouTube mash up.
+And, you know, frankly, watching a morning show like this one where first we're talking about Herman Cain allegations and then we're showing a YouTube mashup.

-We're covering the campaign.
+We're covering the campaign a little bit.

 Well, but the issues are what matters, Bob.